CycoPH/atasm-altirra-bridge/README.md

 The [Altirra](http://www.virtualdub.org/altirra.html) emulator needs to be installed to run and debug your code.

+Should you want to use `Mads` as your assembler then you will need to setup the path to it.

 ## Extension Settings

 There are various settings that control aspects of this extension.
-To access them open the settings (Ctrl+,) and select `Atasm Altirra Bridge` from the extensions
+To access them open the settings (Ctrl+,) and select `Atasm Altirra Bridge` from the extensions.

 This extension contributes the following settings:

 * `atasm-altirra-bridge.assembler.whichAssembler`: `ATasm` or `Mads`.
 Select which assembler is being used by the plugin.
 Defaults to `ATasm`
 * `atasm-altirra-bridge.assembler.atasmPath`: If you wish to use your own version of ATasm (and not the one shipped with the extension) then set the path to it here
 * `atasm-altirra-bridge.assembler.madsPath`: If you wish to use `Mads` as your assembler then set the path to it here and switch the `Which Assembler` setting to `Mads`
+* `atasm-altirra-bridge.assembler.atasm.outline.ExportForSymbolExplorer`: Whether to tell ATasm to export symbols (equates, labels, macros) for the `Symbols Explorer`.
+Sets the -hvclm flag and generates the `asm-symbols.json` file.
+* `atasm-altirra-bridge.assembler.atasm.outline.noEquates`: Tell ATasm NOT to export equates (abc = 123) for the `Symbols Explorer`.
+Clears 'c' from the -hvclm flag.
+* `atasm-altirra-bridge.assembler.atasm.outline.noLabels`: Tell ATasm NOT to export labels (ABC jmp ABC) for the `Symbols Explorer`.
+Clears 'l' from the -hvclm flag.
+* `atasm-altirra-bridge.assembler.atasm.outline.noMacros`: Tell ATasm NOT to export macro definitions (.macro NAME) for the `Symbols Explorer`.
+Clears 'm' from the -hvclm flag.
 * `atasm-altirra-bridge.editor.clearPreviousOutput`: Whether to clear the previous output window everytime the assembler is triggered.
 * `atasm-altirra-bridge.editor.saveAllFilesBeforeBuild`: Whether to save all files before build is triggered.
 * `atasm-altirra-bridge.editor.saveFileBeforeBuild`: Whether to save the active file before build is triggered.